 #3.
 They require a lengthy appointment to apply (often 2+ hours in a chair)

-A serum like lash boost can get your similar results for a much less, almost no upkeep, and it takes only seconds to apply.
+A serum like lash boost could get your similar results for a much less, almost no upkeep, and it takes only seconds to apply.
 I’ll take that any day!

 Lets do the math.
 A local salon near me charges $150 for a set of lash extensions and then $75 for a refill after 14 days.
 That makes it $225 a month upfront and $150 per month after that.
 That brings us to $1,875 a year.